ASSERT-KTH/MEWE/wiversify/wat2mir_macro/README.md

 	```

 - [`inject_mir_from_wasm`](https://github.com/Jacarte/fastly4edge/blob/5ce6e88894158d573d2c17766ce0ba1680f7aa80/wiversify/wat2mir_macro/src/lib.rs#L44): This macro is a little bit different from the first one.
 It receives a valid Wasm binary to extract the function from it.
 To do so, we use `walrus`, a crate able to parse, transform and emit Wasm code.
-We extract the function using its name, notice that the provided Wasm needs to have the `name` custom section to be valid to us.
+We extract the function using its name, notice that the provided Wasm needs to have the `name` custom section to be valid.
 Then, the body and the declaration of the function is translated to the MIR LLVM syntax.
 How to use it

 	```rs